mbescansa/Project_Portfolio/README.md

 # Project_Portfolio

 Welcome to my project portfolio repository.
-I am working on it at the moment so I will be addindg new content frequently.
+I am working on it at the moment so I will be adding new content frequently.

 Please feel free to navigate and contact me if you have any questions.